1998-2004 | 2005-2009 | 2010-2014

 |Stan Lee Cameo||Jean Grey's neighbour with hosepipe|

 As Bryan Singer, who had directed the first two X-Men films, was busy directing Superman Returns (2006), Brett Ratner was hired to direct instead.
 Halle Berry had not originally intended to return to appear in this film, but agreed provided she had a stronger role and different wardrobe.
 This was agreed to, with her character given much of Cyclops' role.
-A different actress, Ellen Page, played Kitty Pryde than in the second film.
+A different actress, Ellen Page, played Kitty Pryde.
 Moira MacTaggert would later have a more substantial role when played by Rose Byrne in X-Men: First Class and X-Men: Apocalypse.
 The film has been acknowledged as being the weakest of the first three X-Men films.

 Ghost Rider (2007)